 The Board may request additional financial responsibility if the bond minimum is deemed insufficient as authorized in Section 53-1-17 of the Mississippi Code.

 The premium that you pay for a Mississippi Oil and Gas Well Performance Surety Bond is dependent on credit and depth, location of wells and the number of wells.
+Our Surety Bond Experts will refer you to an agency that writes these bonds.

 Every well requires a sign at the entrance to the well location that has reasonably large and clear lettering that specifies wording: Danger, no trespassing, authorized personnel only, and have the operator record, API number, field name, well number, emergency phone number, well longitude and latitude, and section, township and range.
 Other signage requirements may be found in Statewide Rule 6.